1. Docs

 2. Click the Create environment button.

-3. Provide a name for your environment.
+3. Provide a project to create your new environment in and a name for your environment.

 4. Click the Create environment button.